The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Galaxy Data

-We use the \texttt{GCRCatalogs}\footnote{\url{https://github.com/LSSTDESC/gcr-catalogs}} analysis tool \citep{2018Mao} to select CosmoDC2 galaxies within 31 neighbouring HEALPixels.
-The selected HEALPixels are chosen to completely overlap with the DC2 image catalogues \citep{DC2skycatalogs2021}, which contain image properties for CosmoDC2 galaxies as LSST would observe them over 5 years, extending to ${r=28}$.
+We use the \texttt{GCRCatalogs}\footnote{\url{https://github.com/LSSTDESC/gcr-catalogs}} analysis tool \citep{2018Mao} to select CosmoDC2 galaxies within 31 neighbouring HEALPixels from an $N_{\mathrm{side}}=32$ pixelisation, corresponding to 104 square degrees of total area.
+The selected HEALPixels are chosen to completely overlap with the DC2 image catalogues \citep{DC2skycatalogs2021}, which contain image properties for CosmoDC2 galaxies as LSST would observe them over 5 years, corresponding to a co-add depth of ${r=28}$ (where $r$ is the apparent AB magnitude in the LSST filter).
 The overlap in coverage between these HEALPixels and the image catalogue is shown in Fig.~\ref{fig:healpixels_objcat}.
 To ensure the generality of our final catalogue, the sky coverage displayed in the figure is not maintained in SCOTCH (we discuss this in additional detail in \textsection\ref{subsec:SNANA_descript}).

 Within these HEALPixels, we select CosmoDC2 galaxies with $r<28$, which removes the majority of galaxies that were not detected within the DC2 5-year image co-add catalogues.
 We further refine this sample by removing objects with unreported image properties.
-This selection yields a sample of $\sim40$ million galaxies, which represent a realistic magnitude-limited ($r<28$) galaxy sample.
+After this cut, $\sim98\%$ of galaxies have an average $r$-band surface brightness within the half-light radius of less than 26 mag/arcsec$^2$.
+This selection yields a sample of $\sim40$ million galaxies, which represent a realistic magnitude-limited galaxy sample.
 In Section~\ref{subsec:CosmoDC2_subsample}, we describe the process of selecting galaxies that match observed properties of transient hosts; this further reduces the sample to $\sim10$ million galaxies.